S571736/DAT109-Exam/scratch.md

 ex: tests, architecture, operations and so on
 * Individuals in dev team can have specialized in things, and domain-expertize, but the team together is responsible for the whole thing.

+The team size should be small enough to make changes fast and big enough to deliver a reasonable amount of work within a sprint. < 4 is to small and > 9 is usually to big.
+Product owner and Scrum master is not recognised as team members.

+#### Scrum Master
+Responsible for promoting and supporting Scrum, as defined in the scrum guide.
+Scrum Master does this by helping all team members to understand scrum in theory, practice and its rules and values.

+Scrum Master is a "Servant-leader" for the team.
+Scrum Master helps bystanders and others who interact with the team to interact in a way that creates the max value

+##### Scrum master aid to product owner
+* Make sure goal, scope, and product domain is understood as clearly as possible by the entire scrum team
+* Identify techniques for efficient backlog handling.
+* Help Scrum team understand meaning of a clear and concise backlog.
+* understand product planning in an empirical context.
+* Insure that product owner understands how backlog can be managed to maximize value creation
+* Understand and practice agility
+* Facilitate Scrum meetings on requests or by need

+##### Scrum master aid to dev team
+* Coaching dev team in self-organizing and cross-functionality.
+* Helps dev team making products of high value.
+* Remove obstacles in the way of dev teams progress.
+* Facilitate Scrum meetings on requests or as needed
+* Coach dev team in environments where Scrum is not fully adapted or understood

+#### Scrum master aid to the organization
+* Lead and coach organization in adaption of Scrum.
+* Plan Scrum entries in the organization.
+* Help employees and stakeholders to understand and comply Scrum and empirical software development.
+* Be a change agent who increases efficiency in the Scrum team.
+* Work together with other Scrum Masters to increase efficiency of the introduction of Scrum in the organization.

+### Scrum meetings
+The meetings are used to create regularity and minimized for unplanned meetings per definition in Scrum.
+All meetings are time restricted.
+A sprints length is permanent when it's started and cannot be changed whatsoever.

+Except for the Sprint which acts as a container for the other meetings is each Scrum meeting a formal opportunity to inspect and make adaptions and improvements.
+Skipping meetings results in reduced transparency.

+#### Sprint
+Scrum is based on the sprint which is time restricted to about a month or shorter.
+The goal is to make a finished and delivery ready product increment.
+The sprint length should have a permanent duration through the entire development process.
+The next sprint starts as soon as the previous one is finished.

+As the sprint is ongoing:
+* No changes to put the sprint end goal at risk is allowed
+* Quality of work will always be made
+* Backlog is to be clarified and renegotiated between product owner and Dev team as one learns more.

+Each sprint contains a goal of what is to be built.

+Sprints can be cancelled by various reasons I will not delve into.

+#### Sprint planning
+* What is to be delivered by this sprint
+* What work need to be done to make the increment
+* Sprint goal

+#### Daily Scrum
+Daily meeting restricted to 15 minutes.
+Goal is to make plan for next 24 hours.

+#### Sprint review